speedjudy/React-NodeJs-CRUD/README.md

 First, You have to create new database.

 ### `tables import`
-You have to run below query.
+You have to run below query in mysql database.

 CREATE TABLE tst_Users (
 id INT NOT NULL AUTO_INCREMENT,